The key to personal and professional success

 Critical thinking is the ability to think clearly and rationally, understanding the logical connection between ideas.

-Rather than simply accepting ideas and assumptions, critical thinkers rigorously question the hypotheses, seeking to determine whether the findings represent the truth.
+Rather than simply accepting ideas and assumptions, critical thinkers rigorously question an hypotheses, seeking to determine whether the findings represent fact or opinion.

 Problem-solving teaches you how

 Analysis allows you to understand